For our studio star chart, a star may be earned for one of the following:

 ANY lesson missed by the instructor will ALWAYS be made up or credited to the student's account.

 Lessons without 24 hours notice will NOT be made up or credited to the student's account.
 However, day-of emergencies (e.g. severe weather, campus closed, etc.) will be handled on a case-by-case basis.
-For advanced students, FaceTime lessons will be scheduled if weather does not permit the attendance of a lesson.
+For advanced students, FaceTime/Zoom lessons will be scheduled if weather does not permit the attendance of a lesson.

 Sickness